thayub/eddmann/_posts/2012-07-08-the-ultimate-mamp-setup-hands-down.markdown

 {% endhighlight %}

 We then need to add our loopback address (127.0.0.1) as the first DNS record to our primary network adaptor.
-We do this by going to System Preferences, then Networking, once there we click Advanced and then DNS.
+We do this by going to System Preferences, then Network, once there we click Advanced and then DNS.
 Finally we can then add 127.0.0.1 as the first DNS record.

 The last step is to setup the last development Apache Virtual Host you will hopefully ever have to look at.